 We believe that if Christians band together and determine to do the things God has asked them to do, there will be numerical growth in our church.
 Therefore, we expect growth and plan for it.
 We see it not as our primary objective, but as a fruit of accomplishing our objective of making disciples.

 You will find our music style to be broad, with new and old, traditional and not so traditional.
 Our overall bent is towards the music of today, but we sincerely appreciate and use many styles.
 You will notice we encourage a variety of individuals and groups to lead us in this aspect of our worship.
 Our giftedness and context will find us at being better at some styles than others.

 On Ministry Style and Volunteerism

 The best ministry is decentralized, that is, the rank and file of the Church carry it out.
 We view each person as playing a vital role in the life of the church.
-Therefore, if you call Harvest home we hope and expect that you will serve and play the role that God has designed for you to play.
+Therefore, if you call Fierce home we hope and expect that you will serve and play the role that God has designed for you to play.

 On Pastoral Roles

 The key role of church staff is to equip and mobilize the people for ministry (Ephesians 4:11-12).